HRTCloudDemo/HRTCloudDemo.github.io/_labs/005/index.markdown

 title: Enhance your Chat application by adding translation capabilities
 ---

 In this lab you will use IBM Cloud Functions, a serverless offering, to generate ad-hoc translations for the messages that are sent to the chat application.
 You should work in a team of two developers (e.g. with your neighbor) and collaborate on improving the application.
-One member of the team should focus on developing the Actions the perform the language detection and the translation.
-The other member focus on enhancing the existing chat application and integrate the REST endpoint for providing the translations.
+One member of the team should focus on developing the Actions that perform the language detection and the translation.
+The other member should focus on enhancing the existing chat application and integrate the REST endpoint for providing the translations.

 # Setup & Preparations